Running a Virtual Science Fair

 4) Do a Dry Run

-Whether you are doing a live meeting or a video room, you should plan to do a dry run of the technology.
+Whether doing a live meeting or a video room, you should plan to do a dry run of the technology.
 In addition, students should be encouraged to practice their presentations beforehand.
-Teachers may even want to pair up students that are participating so they can practice their presentations as a pair.
+Teachers may even want to pair up students participating so they can practice their presentations as a pair.
 Not only will teacher support make the children feel more confident, but it will also refine their projects and make for a smoother virtual fair.

 5) Get the Parents Involved